Jhayrolandero/DeNegaFy/src/content/introductions/intro-1.md

 ---
-title: What is DeNeGaFy?
+title: What is DeNegaFy?
 ---

-DeNeGaFy(Delete-Negative-Fy) suggest random things to do to minimize negativity
+DeNegaFy(Delete-Negative-Fy) suggest random things to do to cope with negativity